Statistical Inference of 1D Persistent Nonlinear Time Series and Application to Predictions: Daily Temperature Data and First Frost Prediction

-The bias of the predicted first frost sample average amounts to $-0.64$ days, meaning our prediction is almost unbiased.
+The bias of the predicted first frost sample average amounts to $-2.9$ days, meaning our prediction only has a marginal bias compared to the average lead time of $32$ days.
 We use the root-mean-square error (RMSE) and the mean absolute error (MAE) to measure the prediction performance.
 The RMSE of our prediction is smaller than the variance of the observed first frost dates, indicating our prediction narrows the uncertainty of the predicted event.
 RMSE and MAE (cf. caption of Figure~\ref{fig:first_frost_results}) show that the prediction performs much better than the seasonality but only slightly better than the benchmark estimation.
 We note that the variance of the observed first frost date is much larger than the variance of the prediction.
 In real weather, the first frost date is impacted by many factors, e.g. large-scale weather patterns not captured by the local daily mean temperature.
 Commemorating we solely use a one-dimensional time series to predict an event in a high-dimensional complex system, we expect better prediction performances for reconstructed models in more-dimensional systems.
+Reconstructing these in multivariate models using the method presented in this article is part of future research.
 Additionally, larger values of the memory parameter $d$ would also contribute to larger prediction horizons (cf. Figure~\ref{fig:ar1_arfima}).
+In meteorology, the first frost date is defined as the first-passage time of the daily minimal temperature and the zero-degree temperature line whereas we use daily mean temperature data for our analysis.
+The first frost prediction results for the Potsdam minimal temperature time series are qualitatively identical, but the reconstruction of drift and diffusion is less satisfactory due to their more complex shape.